Milla Jean Grant1

 F, #16613, d.
 1 August 1695

 Her married name became Jones.
-As a result of her marriage, Hon.
+After her marriage, Hon.
 Elizabeth Willoughby was styled as Viscountess of Ranelagh on 7 January 1670.
-As a result of her marriage, Hon.
+After her marriage, Hon.
 Elizabeth Willoughby was styled as Countess of Ranelagh on 11 December 1677.

 Children of Hon.
 Elizabeth Willoughby and Richard Jones, 1st and last Earl of Ranelagh